Pablo-Davila/JS-Games/README.md

 # JS-Games
-This repository holds the source code of a collection of simple JavaScript games that will be available at [my website](https://pablodavila.eu).
+This repository holds the source code of a collection of simple JavaScript games that are available at [my website](https://pablodavila.eu/games).

 ### Tetris
 A reimplementation of this classic game built with HTML elements.